any-paper-submit/Transformers-in-the-loop/README.md

 We also include the results of our psycholinguistic experiment on human subjects.
 You can find the details of the experiment in the paper.

-The results themselves are provided in the file `datasets/human_assessments.tsv`, which has .tsv format with the five columns:
+The raw results are provided in the file `datasets/human_assessments.tsv`, which has five columns:
-  * a text of the *left* sentence;
+  * the text of the *left* sentence;
-  * a text of the *right* sentence;
+  * the text of the *right* sentence;
-  * answer (could be 'left' or right');
+  * the answer given by the participant (could be 'left' or right');
-  * a unique id of the participant;
+  * the unique id of the participant;
-  * *the grammar score* of the participant (could have a value from 0. to 1., we used only the answers of participants with the grammar score >= 0.7).
+  * the participant competence score (ranging from 0. to 1.; participants with score <0.7 were filtered out).

-**Note:** *left* and *right* options don't correspond to the actual position of sentences as they appeared in the test -- each time sides were randomized.
+**Note:** *left* and *right* don’t correspond to the actual positions of sentences as seen by participants in the course of the study — the sentences were randomly flipped.